awslabs/data-solutions-framework-on-aws/framework/src/utils/README.md

 [//]: # (utils.customization)
-# Customize AWS DSF constructs
+# Customize DSF on AWS constructs

-You can customize AWS DSF constructs in several ways to adapt to your specific needs:
+You can customize DSF on AWS constructs in several ways to adapt to your specific needs:
 1. Use the Constructs properties instead of the smart defaults.
 2. Extend existing constructs and override specific methods or properties.
 3. Access CDK L1 resources and override any property.